 In 2005, 31 local prepsters signed with D-IA schools and of those, 17 went to the Pac-10.
 WSU (five) and UW (six) set the pace.

 Now, looking ahead to the 2008 class, a check of the Scout.com database shows it to be trending down the historic path.
 Right now 13 state of Washington high school seniors-to-be have at least one known Pac-10 offer -- a total, at this stage of the recruiting process, which would project the final tally to end up above the 17-18 Pac-10 signees of the last three years.

 A comparison of players with a star rating between 3 and 5 also reveals some interesting -- although again, preliminary -- results.

-HERE ARE SEVERAL Evergreen State products who are helping to make the 2008 class a solid recruiting crop.
+HERE ARE SEVERAL Evergreen State products -- all in the Cougar orbit -- who are helping to make the 2008 class a solid recruiting crop.

 The top rated recruit in the state and a national prospect, the 5-star recruit has said distance will likely play a factor in his decision.
 Also a D-IA basketball prospect.